learn-co-students/artist-song-modules-cb-000/README.md

 #### Extracting Repetition

 Before we build a brand new module to house this code from our `.initialize` methods, let's stop and think.
 What is the responsibility or the behavior of the code we are trying to extract?
-This is code that is responsible for telling a class to keep track of it's own instances.
+This is code that is responsible for telling a class to keep track of its own instances.
 This code really goes hand in hand with the `.count` and `.reset_all` class methods that we already extracted into the `Memorable` module.
 It makes sense, therefore, to extract this code into that same module.

-But wait (you might be thinking), isn't that module **extended** into our `Song` and `Artist` class in order to offer it's methods as **class** methods?
+But wait (you might be thinking), isn't that module **extended** into our `Song` and `Artist` class in order to offer its methods as **class** methods?
 Isn't `.initialize` an instance method?
 How can we put class methods and instance methods in the same module?
 Read on to learn the answer...

 #### Nesting Modules